thingsboard/thingsboard-edge/application/src/main/data/json/solutions/smart_retail/instructions.md

 The example above uses <a href="https://thingsboard.io/docs/reference/http-api/#telemetry-upload-api" target="_blank">HTTP API</a> for simplicity of demonstration.
 See <a href="https://thingsboard.io/docs/getting-started-guides/connectivity/" target="_blank">connecting devices</a> for other connectivity options.

 Based on our experience, the devices inside supermarkets are usually connected using either some form of the IoT Gateway.
 If this is your case, you may explore <a href="https://thingsboard.io/docs/iot-gateway/what-is-iot-gateway/" target="_blank">ThingsBoard IoT Gateway</a> to use existing open-source project or develop your own gateway using <a href="https://thingsboard.io/docs/paas/reference/gateway-mqtt-api/" target="_blank">ThingsBoard MQTT Gateway API</a>.
 You may also integrate existing gateways or LoRaWAN, Sigfox, and NB IoT devices.
 Please check <a href="https://thingsboard.io/docs/user-guide/integrations/" target="_blank">ThingsBoard Integrations</a> for more info.

-### Roles

-The "Smart Retail Read Only" role is created to share the read-only access to "Smart Supermarket" dashboards with all users of all customers.

-The "Smart Retail User" role is for Supermarket Users.
-This role allows read only access to all entities and write access to alarms and device/asset attributes.

-The "Smart Retail Administrator" role is for Supermarket Administrators.
-This role allows write access to devices and assets within a specific Customer(if assigned to Customer User) or even entire Tenant (if assigned to Tenant User).

-### Entity Groups

-Each Customer has:

- * asset group "Supermarkets" to store all supermarkets that belong to this customer.
- * device group "Supermarket Devices" to store all devices that belong to this customer.
- * device group "Unassigned Devices" to store devices that are not yet assigned to any supermarket.
- * user group "Smart Retail Users" to store users with "Smart Retail User" role.
- * user group "Smart Retail Administrators" to store users with "Smart Retail Administrator" role.

-Tenant has:

- * dashboard group "Supermarket Users Shared" to share "Smart Supermarket" dashboard in read-only mode with all Customer user groups named "Smart Retail Users".
- * dashboard group "Supermarket Admins Shared" to share "Smart Supermarket Administration" dashboard in read-only mode with all Customer user groups named "Smart Retail Administrators".

 ### Implementation details